Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 ```
 ### The configuration of training

 As same, just following the instructions below and add a decorator `@flow.global_function()) ` to `train_job()`, we can get a network to train.
-Otherwise, we can set the optimizer, learning rate and hyperparameters in the body of job function.
+Also, we can set the optimizer, learning rate and hyperparameters in the body of job function.
 ```python
 @flow.global_function(type="train")
 def train_job(